 How to apply to Harvard?

-Like many other US universities, Harvard requires you to submit an application through a third party platform like the Common Application, the Universal College Application, or the Coalition Application.
-In addition to one of these applications, you will need to submit a $75 application fee or fee waiver, Harvard’s supplemental materials, the ACT or SAT, two SAT Subject Tests (strongly recommended), school report and high school transcripts, two teacher reports, and a midyear school report.
+Like many other US universities, Harvard requires you to submit an application through the Common Application or the Coalition Application.
+In addition to one of these applications, you will need to submit a $75 application fee or fee waiver, Harvard’s supplemental materials, the ACT or SAT (optional for 2021-2022 applicants), a school report and high school transcript, two teacher reports, and a midyear school report.
 Clearly there are a lot of moving pieces to keep in mind throughout your senior fall if you’re applying to Harvard.
 Check out Harvard’s application timeline, which provides a monthly schedule for both early and regular decision applications.

 Can I afford Harvard?